Peter Jackson: New Lord of the Rings series

 In May 2024, Warner Bros.
 Discovery CEO David Zaslav confirmed that Jackson and his collaborators Fran Walsh and Philippa Boyens would be producing a new Lord of the Rings film with the working title The Lord of the Rings: The Hunt for Gollum.
 The film is intended to be released in 2027, with Andy Serkis directing from a screenplay written by Walsh, Boyens, Phoebe Gittins and Arty Papageorgiou.
 The Hunt for Gollum is the first slate in a new Lord of the Rings film series developed through Warner Bros. label New Line Cinema.
 In February 2023, Warner Bros.
 Discovery had signed a deal with the Embracer Group to produce a new series of Lord of the Rings live-action films.
 On 10 May, RNZ reported that Wellington would serve as the production hub for the new Lord of the Rings films.

-Games

-Jackson was set to make games with Microsoft Game Studios, a collaboration announced on 27 September 2006, at X06.
-Specifically, Jackson and Microsoft were teaming together to form a new studio called Wingnut Interactive.
-In collaboration with Bungie, he was to co-write, co-design and co-produce a new game taking place in the Halo universe – tentatively called Halo: Chronicles.
-On 27 July 2009, in an interview about his new movie (as producer) District 9, he announced that Halo: Chronicles had been cancelled, while Microsoft confirmed that the game is "on hold".
-In July 2009 Jackson's game studio Wingnut Interactive were said to be at work on original intellectual property.
-As of August 2023, there are no games released nor developed by Wingnut Interactive.

 Charitable activities

 In 2006, Jackson gave NZ$500,000 to embryonic stem cell research.
 He purchased a church in the Wellington suburb of Seatoun for $1.06 million, saving it from demolition.
 He also contributes his expertise to 48HOURS, a New Zealand film-making competition, through annually selecting 3 "Wildcards" for the National Final.

 Jackson, a World War I aviation enthusiast, is chair of the 14–18 Aviation Heritage Trust.
 He donated his services and provided replica aircraft to create a 10-minute multimedia display called Over the Front for the Australian War Memorial in 2008.
 He contributed to the defense fund for the West Memphis Three.
 In 2011, Jackson and Walsh purchased 1 Kent Terrace, the home of BATS Theatre in Wellington, effectively securing the theatre's future.

 In 2012 Jackson supported the American Red Cross "Zombie Blood Drive" together with other famous artists such as The Black Keys band members and the cast of the show The Walking Dead.